Already in the 14th century were in europe gamecards in circulation with which the 22 Tarotcards were later mixed.

 The symbolism of the cards had an exact predicate and most of the modern sets are products of phantasy just like the interpretations of the cards.

-Therefore i strongly recommend the tarotbook " E. Haich : Wisdom of the Tarot ".
+Therefore i strongly recommend the tarotbook " E. Haich : Wisdom of the Tarot " and the 22 cards of Oswald Wirth, the Marseille-Tarotand the Waite-cards.

-It is not quite like the common tarotbooks and describes the Tarot from the sight of the initiates and relies on the cards of Oswald Wirth.
+The book describes with many unregularities the Tarot from the sight of the initiates and relies on the cards of Oswald Wirth.
+After study of this site this book is superfluous.

 The secret spiritual symbolism was depending on the method and practices of the different cultures, and the 22 visions of John-Revelation show how sophisticated and difficult it can be to understand true spiritual visions.